BartlomiejKorycki/MyPage/README.md

 # Project No.2

-"My website"  In this project, I want to show the skills I acquired at the Webdeveveloper course by CodersCamp in summer '19.
+"My website"<br/>In this project, I want to show the skills I acquired at the Webdeveveloper course by CodersCamp in summer '19.

 Technology: